PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 ```

 Execute the code to load invoice detail data into a Spark DataFrame.
-After the code completes, you should see output which display the
+After the code completes, you should see output which displays the
 DataFrame schema and displays the top 20 rows of data.

 <img src="./images/media/image29.png"   style="width:40%"   />